Vansh5130/Sweet_Shop_System/README.md

 # Sweet_Shop_System

 Sweet_Shop_System is a basic inventory management system for a sweet shop.
 It is built using JavaScript and follows the principles of Test-Driven Development (TDD).
 The system allows users to add, view, delete, search, purchase, and restock sweets.
-A simple HTML interface can also be added optionally.
+A simple HTML interface will help you.

 ## Features